Doncaster Rovers F.C.: Richardson era

 During the early 1990s, Ken Richardson took over as the majority shareholder of the club.
 He invested a significant amount of money into Doncaster Rovers with the aim of obtaining a new stadium.
 When he was refused a new stadium by the council he soon lost interest.
-Richardson hired three men to torch Belle Vue and planned to sell the ground to developers.
+Richardson hired three men to set a fire at Belle Vue and planned to sell the ground to developers.
 The attempt put Richardson in jail for four years, ruined Belle Vue and Rovers were edging closer to relegation.
 In 1998 Rovers dropped out of the league with a −83 goal difference.
 He withdrew his financial backing and as a result the club was subject to an administration order.
 The better players were sold to ease some of the financial burden.
 The fans blamed Richardson for effectively destroying Rovers and even a funeral was held at Belle Vue on the last game of the 1997–98 season complete with coffin along Carr House Road.
-Just weeks after Rovers were relegated, Richardson was found guilty of trying to set fire to the Rovers ground, apparently hoping to pay off the club's debts with the insurance money.